 Fuel Qualification

-The aviation industry agrees that alternative fuels should “drop-in” to commercial engines, pipelines, fuel farms, and all other distribution and storage channels, thus requiring no new, modified, or segregated equipment or infrastructure.
+The aviation industry has thus far pursued “drop-in” alternative fuel options for commercial aviation, for which commercial engines, pipelines, fuel farms, and all other distribution and storage elements would require no new, modified, or segregated equipment or infrastructure.
 As a result, the sector has developed rigorous testing requirements to compare the properties of new, alternative jet fuels to petroleum-derived jet fuel to determine whether a fuel can be considered “drop-in.”
-This process and the development and management of specifications for alternative aviation fuels are accomplished in the United States by ASTM International’s Committee D02.J0.06 (Emerging Turbine Fuels).
+This process and the development and management of specifications for alternative aviation fuels are accomplished in the United States by ASTM International’s Committee D02.J0.06 (Synthetic Aviation Turbine Fuels).

 CAAFI's Role